Product Of A Fraction And A Whole Number

 Method 1: Converting the Whole Number into a Fraction

 Any whole number can be expressed as a fraction by placing it over a denominator of 1.
-For instance, the whole number 5 can be written as 5/1.
+Practically speaking, for instance, the whole number 5 can be written as 5/1.
 This representation doesn't change the value of the number but allows us to perform fraction multiplication more easily.

 Steps: